Neonatal-Perinatal Medicine; Neonatology; Pediatrics

-My research focuses on comparing the use of vasopressin and epinephrine during neonatal resuscitation in a translational ovine model.
-My goal is to understand the physiology of pulmonary transition at birth in asphyxia and to compare the effectiveness of epinephrine and vasopressin during resuscitation.
-The results of this study will have a pronounced clinical impact by improving resuscitation guidelines that hasten recovery and reduce death and neurological disability following birth asphyxia.
+My research focuses on neonatal resuscitation and understanding the physiology of pulmonary transition at birth in asphyxia and to compare the effectiveness of various techniques (femoral occlusion), medications (vasopressin and epinephrine) and devices (laryngeal mask airway) during resuscitation.
+The results of these studies will have a pronounced clinical impact globally by improving resuscitation guidelines that hasten recovery and reduce death and neurological disability following birth asphyxia.

 Interested fellows and residents are welcome to work in our sheep lab and conduct basic science research with me.
 They are also welcome to participate in my clinical studies and quality improvement projects.